Piko Interactive

 Piko Interactive LLC is an American video game publisher based in San Antonio, Texas.
 Founded in early 2013 by Eli Galindo, the company focuses on physical re-releases of games from older video game consoles and digitally released ports to newer systems.

 History

-On March 7, 2013, Piko Interactive launched their first crowdfunding campaign on Kickstarter to fund a physical release of Super 4 in 1 Multicart for the SNES, with a funding goal of $10,500.
-The cartridge consists of 4 different games from 3 different developers; each with their own style and taste.
+Founder Eli Galindo started Piko Interactive in 2013.
+In March, the company launched its first crowdfunding campaign on Kickstarter to fund a physical release of Super 4 in 1 Multicart for the SNES, with a funding goal of $10,500.
+The cartridge consists of four games from three developers.
 This campaign was successfully funded with $15,050 on 184 backers.